 Who can apply: Students currently enrolled in Minnesota colleges and universities.

-Award purpose: To assist a student who might not otherwise be able to travel to the Midwest Fish and Wildlife Conference in Cleveland, Ohio January 27-30, 2019.
+Award purpose: To assist a student who might not otherwise be able to travel to the Midwest Fish and Wildlife Conference.

-Submission requirements: The application consists of a Student Application and a Faculty Adivsor Recommendation.
+Submission requirements: The application consists of a Student Application and a Faculty Advisor Recommendation.
 Both parts must be completed and submitted to be eligible for this award.

 **Application: The application period has now closed.
 We are no longer accepting applications.